ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 A region is a specific geographical location where you can deploy apps, services, and other IBM® Cloud resources.
 [IBM Cloud regions](https://{DomainName}/docs/containers/cs_regions.html#bluemix_regions) consist of one or more zones, which are physical data centers that host the compute, network, and storage resources and related cooling and power that host services and applications.
 Zones are isolated from each other, which ensures no shared single point of failure.

 Additionally, in a multi-region architecture, a Global load balancer is required in order to distribute traffic between regions.
-To achieve that, the [Cloud Internet Services](https://{DomainName}/catalog/services/internet-services)s can be used for the load balancing.
+To achieve that, the [Cloud Internet Services](https://{DomainName}/catalog/services/internet-services) can be used for the load balancing.

 ### Multi-zones within regions architectures

-Building multi-zones regions applications mean having your application deployed across zones within a region and then you may also have two or three regions.
+Building multi-zones regions applications means having your application deployed across zones within a region and then you may also have two or three regions.

-With Multi-zone region architecture with you would require to have a local load balancer to distribute traffic locally between zones in a region, and then if a second region is set up then a global load balancer distributes traffic between the regions.
+With multi-zone region architecture you would require to have a local load balancer to distribute traffic locally between zones in a region, and then if a second region is set up then a global load balancer distributes traffic between the regions.

 **Why bother with multi-region architectures?**